liver cake for dogs

 This post may contain affiliate links.
 Please read my disclosure policy for more information.

-Liver cake is a great source of vitamin A, protein, iron and copper.
+Liver is a great source of vitamin A, protein, iron and copper.
 As with any homemade dog treat, only give a small amount as a treat.

 Liver from chicken, lamb, pork or beef can all be given to your dog, but for this recipe we use beef liver.
 Dogs find beef liver very tasty and is a great way to introduce organ meats to your dog’s diet.